top of page

 Designer: Ugo Mozie x Diana Ross

-An 18-foot shawl.
-At first glance: drama.
-But underneath?
-Diana had the names of all her children and grandchildren embroidered into it.
-This was legacy wrapped in feathers and stitched with devotion.
-It was about presence and permanence.
-On a carpet known for fleeting spectacle, Diana turned it into her personal altar — a Black matriarch carrying her lineage into the light.
+An 18-foot shawl initially appeared dramatic.
+But a closer look revealed it held the names of all Diana's children and grandchildren, embroidered into its feathers.
+This was legacy wrapped in devotion.
+On a carpet known for transient spectacle, Diana turned her attire into a personal altar.
+A true Black matriarch carrying her lineage into the light.

 5. Megan Thee Stallion 🇺🇸 — Josephine Baker Reborn in Hair